benlau6/benlau6.github.io/src/content/notes/marketing.md

 - Average transaction values vary across customers but do not vary over time for any given individual.
 - The distribution of average transaction values across customers is independent of the transaction process.

-The monetary value could simply be the total spend divided by the number of transactions.
-Then the spend could be modeled by a gamma distribution, such that the total spend across x transactions is also gamma distributed due to the convolution property, and the average spend across x transactions is also gamma distributed due to scaling property.
+The monetary value could simply be the total spend divided by the number of transactions of any customer.
+Then the spend could be modeled by a gamma distribution, such that the total spend across x transactions of any customer is also gamma distributed due to the convolution property, and the average spend across x transactions and all customer is also gamma distributed due to scaling property.

 Note that the Gamma-Gamma model assumes that there is no relationship between the monetary value and the purchase frequency, i.e. the distribution of average transaction values across customers is independent of the transaction process.